poojanarang/MMB_apes/README.md

 This script creates 1000 bootstrap files for autosomes and 1000 bootstrap files for X chromosome

-2) Calculate confidence intervals: CalculateMean_CI.R
+2) Calculate Mean and Confidence Intervals: CalculateMean_CI.R

 This script calculates the following: